bijancn/linux-and-terminals/README.md

 - `CTRL-A CTRL-A` (this time, you want `CTRL` also for the second `A`) switch to last opened window (doesn't switch between splits)

+### Editors
+You can use `emacs` or `vim` *if you are familiar with them already*.
+They a bit harder to learn and I don't have the time to explain them.
+(It is highly recommended, though, that you learn one of them after the course)

+There are also easier editors installed: `nano` and `mcedit`.
+I recommend `nano`.
+Just write as in a notepad and save with `CTRL-O` (its also shown in the bottom of the window), then type in the filename and confirm with `ENTER`.
+You can exit with `CTRL-X` (will also ask to save changes).
+You open an existing (or new) file with `nano myfile`.

+When you use a graphical interface, you can also use `gedit` or another editor you are familiar with.

 ### Further links
 - The [lecture slides](./lectures)
+- Our [chat room](https://public.etherpad-mozilla.org/p/Linux-and-Terminals-DESY-2017-07) where you can share infos
 - The [lecture slides from the course on 2017-06-13](./lectures_2017-06-13)